Ppl-DC/static-website/README.md

 # static-website
-Pandas are my favourite animals
+Pandas are my favourite animals because they are fat cute and lazy